 Trade payables mainly represent the balances due to suppliers for the procurement of goods and services used for the Group's service offerings, such as travel and lodging services, presentation materials, venue set-up, rental services and video production services.
-The Group's trade payables increased from approximately RMB27.4 million as at 31 December 2021 to approximately RMB34.0 million as at 31 December 2022 as the resurgence of the pandemic delayed the payment process of the Group.
+The Group's trade payables decreased from approximately RMB34.0 million as at 31 December 2022 to approximately RMB32.3 million as at 31 December 2023, due to the implementation of more efficient cash flow management by the Group during the Year, enabling it to make payments to suppliers more promptly and reduce its outstanding trade payables.